werayn/42sh/README.md

 Welcome !

-The 42sh is an Epitech project that aims in creating a complete shell from scratch.
+The 42sh is an Epitech project that aims in creating a complete shell from scratch in my first year.
 This it's just a basic shell how can execute shell command line in UNIX system.
 Built only with `Standard C Lib`.